-The San Pedro Apóstol Church in Tláhuac is the church at the center of what was once – all of Tlahuac – and an island.
+The San Pedro Apóstol Church in Tláhuac is the church at the center of what was once – all of Tláhuac – and an island to itself.
 In fact, it remained an island until well into the colonial period.

 Today it’s both a charming pueblito, (or small town), and the seat of the alcaldía government.

 The Franciscans began building a temple on the former ceremonial center already in 1529.
 The current temple of St. Peter the Apostle came about at the beginning of the 16th century.
-By the end of that century, they had a substantial building with three naves, but power was passed to the Dominicans, and they were stuck with the task of rebuilding the church at least three more times.
+By the end of the century, they had a substantial building with three naves, but power was passed to the Dominicans, and they would be tasked with rebuilding the church at least three more times.
 Most famously, the architect Ignacio Castera rebuilt the temple between 1790 and 1806.

 The town is still largely surrounded by chinampas and the residual lake, Lago de los Reyes Aztecas.
-The town center is very lively and makes for a pleasant visit.
-The lake can be reached by traveling south along the Calzada Tlahuac – Tulyehualco, and the Xochimilco-style trajineras offer canal rides and tours to their more well-known contemporaries in Xochimilco.
+The town center is very lively and makes for a pleasant day-visit.
+The lake can be reached by traveling south along the Calzada Tláhuac – Tulyehualco, and the Xochimilco-style trajineras offer canal rides and tours to their more well-known contemporaries in Xochimilco.

-Don’t miss: Near the entrance to the cemetery, two circular stones are mounted with round hole in their centers.
+Don’t miss it!: Near the entrance to the cemetery, two circular stones are mounted with round hole in their centers.
 These are very old rings from the famous Meso-American ballgame played prior to the conquest.
 Very rare, they make for a curious reminder of the site’s ancient and pre-Hispanic character.